shellywanamaker/shellywanamaker.github.io/_posts/2016-12-14-Proteo-Lab-Day-6.md

   * Centrifuge tubes; 2 tubes per sample

 **Procedure:**
+  * **Step 0:** Returned the GBlank sample to the speed-vac to evaporate to near dryness.
+Evaporated @ 4degC from 9:30am-2:00pm, at which point I got the sample caught up with the others via the below steps.

   * **Step 1:** Grabbed "G#-D" samples out of freezer, allowed to thaw.

   * **Step 2:** Labeled 2 sets of macrospin columns and 2 sets of centrifuge tubes: